 - i) Transportation to and from the Day Care Centre is the responsibility of the Parent.
-This can be either by the Parent or a properly Designated Alternative; however your Child legally needs to be accompanied by an individual over 12 years of age. - ii) School-aged children will be walked to and from the school by a staff member. - iii) For the safety of your child He/she needs to be escorted in and out of the Centre.
-Children will not be permitted to leave the Centre unescorted at any time.

-- iv) Arrivals Parents are responsible for their child's positive transition into the program by ensuring the following: - Removing the Child's outdoor clothing and putting them in his/her designated storage area; - Placing all food and lunch containers in the designated storage area; - Ensuring the Child has proper footwear on; - Checking that there are adequate clothes and supplies for the day.
+This can be either by the Parent or a properly Designated Alternative; however, your Child legally needs to be accompanied by an individual over 12 years of age. - ii) For the safety of your child, please escort your child in and out of the Centre.
+Children will not be permitted to leave the Centre unescorted at any time. - iii) Arrivals Parents are responsible for their child's positive transition into the program by ensuring the following: - Removing the Child's outdoor clothing and putting them in his/her designated storage area. - Placing all food and lunch containers in the designated storage area. - Ensuring the Child has proper footwear on. - Checking that there are adequate clothes and supplies for the day.